Frequently Asked Questions

 How did EAMO get started

-Ralph & May Spinks managed the Mill Creek Manor Health Retreat in Washington State, USA when they met an American man who was the principal of a Kenyan Missionary School in Nairobi.
+Ralph and his family had moved to USA from Australia.
+He managed the Mill Creek Manor Health Retreat in Washington State, USA when he met an American man who was the principal of a Kenyan Missionary School in Nairobi.
 This man intrigued Ralph with all the stories of poverty and the basic way of life of the average Kenyan.
 This led to a trip to Kenya for Ralph and an amazing learning experience to say the least.
-Upon his return to the USA Ralph shared his experiences with May and their two children.
+Upon his return to the USA Ralph shared his experiences with his wife and their two children.
 Within 10 months the four of them arrived at Nairobi airport in Kenya with a few dollars and two suit cases each.
-That was in 1997 and the Spinks family now thoroughly enjoy seeing the fruits of their labours at the East African Mission Orphanage (EAMO) as they care for hundreds of children.
+The rest is a great story of a baby born to save hundreds of other babies, and that’s EAMO!

 Are there any children staying at EAMO who are not orphans?